Frank D. Gilroy

 Frank Daniel Gilroy (October 13, 1925 – September 12, 2015) was an American playwright, screenwriter, and film producer and director.
 He received the Tony Award for Best Play and the Pulitzer Prize for Drama for his play The Subject Was Roses in 1965.

 Early life

-Gilroy was born on October 13, 1925 in New York City, the son of Bettina (née Vasti) and Frank B. Gilroy, a coffee broker.
-His father was Irish American and his mother was of Italian and German descent.
+Gilroy was born on October 13, 1925, in New York City, the son of Bettina (née Vasti) and Frank B. Gilroy, a coffee broker.
+His father was Irish American, and his mother was of Italian and German descent.
 Gilroy lived in the Bronx for most of his childhood and attended DeWitt Clinton High School.
 He then enlisted in the U.S. Army after graduation.
-He served two and a half years in the 89th Division, of which eighteen months were in the European Theater.
+He served two and a half years in the 89th Infantry Division, of which eighteen months were in the European Theater.

 After the war, Gilroy attended Dartmouth College, where he edited The Dartmouth, the campus newspaper, and wrote for Jack-o-Lantern, the college humor magazine.
 He graduated magna cum laude with a Bachelor of Arts in 1950.
 In 1966, he received an honorary Doctor of Letters.
 He also received a grant from Dartmouth that allowed him to attend the Yale School of Drama.